section-engineering-education/engineering-education/content/articles/aes-rsa-encryption/index.md

 When encrypting using AES, a person can either use AES-128, AES-192, or even the AES-256.
 During this encryption, some steps are followed to encrypt a message and the and these steps are done in rounds.
 Each round is made up of several steps of Substitution, transposition, and mixing of the message into ciphertext and also has a key called a [round key](https://www.quora.com/What-is-the-round-key-in-an-AES-algorithm).

-Below is a simple diagrammatic representation flow of how AES encrypts data
+Below is a simple diagrammatic representation flow of how AES encrypts data:

 ![AES algorithm flow ](/engineering-education/aes-rsa-encryption/AES_flow.png)